Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups: Discussion, Limitations, and Conclusion

 Nevertheless, we acknowledge some limitations in this work.
-Our analysis is performed on generations from a specific framework (Rabbit Hole) and model (\texttt{Mistral}) which may limit generalizability.
+Our analysis is performed on generations from a specific framework (\texttt{TRH}) and model (\texttt{Mistral}) which may limit generalizability.
 Additionally, while our network-based methods leverage structural aspects of LLM-generated attack narratives, they do not account for variations in framing or intensity of attacks.
-In addition, this work utilizes a variety of LLM inferences.
+Further, this work utilizes a variety of LLM-generated inferences.
 Although the efficacy of zero- and few-shot learning in computational social science has prior support in the literature~\citep{ziems2024can}, we have conducted thorough manual inspection of all LLM inferences (e.g., the entity recognition pipeline or the stigma assessment approach) to ensure that our findings align with human inspection.
 Future work can expand these human evaluations by engaging people with the lived experience of mental health struggles.
+These evaluations can be further complemented by suitable semi-automated strategies such "LLM-as-a-Judge" based approaches that could soften repeated human involvement \citep{zheng2023judging}.
 Finally, we compiled MH entities from authoritative sources; yet, future work can explore the observed community-based bifurcation of MH entities across the axes of societal framing versus diagnostic labeling to further examine mutual differences in framings of stigma.

 In conclusion, our findings raise urgent questions about the ethical and technical limits of large-scale LLM deployment, especially in situations where inference outputs are unmoderated, multi-turn, or recursively chained.
 As LLMs become increasingly integrated into public-facing assistive technologies, it is critical to understand the mechanisms by which they can perpetuate harm.
 Consequently, our framework opens new avenues for evaluating LLM behavior at the narrative and network levels, highlighting how vulnerable and unprovoked groups can be subjected to compounding harm.